 |Notice from customers, victims of identity theft, law enforcement authorities, or other persons regarding possible identity theft in connection with covered accounts held by the college||

 A student, borrower, law enforcement personnel or service provider notifies the college of unusual activity related to a covered account.
-This includes discrepancies in the social security number to a student’s name (provided typically by the NC Department of Revenue from debt set-off); address is not a valid address (provided typically by the NC Attorney General’s Office), having a discrepancy of data between college and responsible party.
+This may include discrepancies in social security number to a named, address difference, or data between the College and the responsible party.

 |A student or customer does not know personal information that they should know, i.e. social security number, date of birth, student identification number.|